Skip to main content

 Concatenation operator

 Most SQL database dialects use the || operator to concatenate strings.
-SQL Server uses +, and MySQL does not have a concatenation operator—the CONCAT function is used instead.
+SQL Server uses +, and MySQL uses the CONCAT function instead.

-To configure the concatenation operator (used for the "contains", "beginswith", and "endswith" operators when valueSource is "field"), use the concatOperator option. formatQuery uses the ANSI standard || by default so this is not usually necessary.
+Configure the concatenation operator (used for "contains", "beginswith", and "endswith" operators when valueSource is "field") with the concatOperator option. formatQuery uses the ANSI standard || by default.

-If the value is "CONCAT" (case-insensitive), the CONCAT function will be used.
-(Note that Oracle SQL does not support more than two values in the CONCAT function, so this option should not be used in that context.
-The default operator || is already compatible with Oracle SQL.)
+If the value is "CONCAT" (case-insensitive), the CONCAT function is used.
+(Note: Oracle SQL doesn't support more than two values in CONCAT, so avoid this option with Oracle.
+The default || operator is Oracle-compatible.)

 const query = {